2 year olds

 The staff are really excited to welcome most of the children back to nursery after half term!

 There will be a few changes that we need to inform you about.
-Firstly your child will change base rooms and this may mean that you will now have to use a different entrance for drop off and collections. (please see below for details).
+Firstly your child may have different key worker if they have turned 3 over the term.

-Secondly the first week will be a phased return back, this is because the children have been away for a while and we want to ensure that their transition back is as smooth as possible.
+Secondly the first week back for returning children 01/03/21 will be a phased return, this is because the children have been away for a while and we want to ensure that their transition back is as smooth as possible.
 We hope to return to original sessions by Wednesday, however this will be dependent on how your child settles back.

 Nursery Charges and Fees During COVID